15 Important Motorcycle Hand Signals For Group Rides

 3. Indicate To Stop

-If you’re a group leader and suddenly press the brake paddle to stop, a chain reaction starts from the first to the last vehicle.
+If you’re a group leader and suddenly press the brake pedal to stop, a chain reaction starts from the first vehicle to the last.
 It may lead to an accident.
 There is a biker’s handle signal to stop the motorcycle.

 To indicate a stop signal, “bend your arm 90 degrees, keeping your palm open, and pointing your fingers down at the road“.
 This will let other group members know they must stop the motorcycle.